-We’re doing a big resort in Rhode Island right now called Gurneys.
+We’re doing a big resort in Rhode Island formerly called Gurneys but it’s going to be called Newport Harbor Island Resort.
 It’s in Newport.
-And we’re bringing in weavers across Rhode Island and Massachusetts and Connecticut and every room will have its own original weaving.
+And we’re bringing in weavers across Rhode Island and Massachusetts and Connecticut.
+Every room will have its own original weaving.
 We’re really shining a light on the Weavers Guilds, male and female, in New England.
-And it’s also a hotel that we’re going to be celebrating the sustainability.
+And it’s also a hotel where we’re going to be celebrating sustainability.
 I love Newport, Rhode Island.
 I’ve done another project there years ago, so I’m happy to do that.
 But it’s not political.
 It’s not provocative.
 We’re just celebrating New England and the New England independence.

 This is a shocking thing, but I’m doing two Margaritaville’s.
-I’m bringing the first kind of upper scale Margaritaville to the West Coast.
-My really wonderful clients, are all Southern boys, for the most part.
+I’ve been hired to bring the first upper scale Margaritaville to the West Coast.
+My really wonderful clients are all Southern boys, for the most part.
 It’s all based on Jimmy Buffett, and I get to turn Jimmy into a California surfer dude, basically.
 His message of just hang loose, chill out, is a good message that we all need once in a while when we need a break from political and provocative interiors.

 We had all these great aboriginal artists involved and the design all done, and then COVID hits and it didn’t survive COVID.
 The client sold the hotel.
-It was going to be at the Old Monaco in San Francisco, the one that I originally pitched Xena for.
+It was going to be at the Old Monaco in San Francisco, the one that I originally pitched Zena for.
 It would have been spectacular but San Francisco is still a challenging market in recovering from COVID.
 So, it was not a good investment.
-And my client would not be a good businessman if this is philanthropical and so it just didn’t make sense.
+And my client would not be a good businessman if he built philanthropical hotel projects and so it just didn’t make sense.

-So, we wrote that script.
 It’s done very well in the film festivals, and it’s getting close to going out to market.
-Actually, in Hawaii right now, we were going to spend our time fine tuning it so that we could take it out to market because it’s pretty strong.
-She just produced a movie in Boston, she just finished two weeks ago, so now we’re going to start to focus on this movie and raise some money for this movie.
+Actually, we are both in Hawaii right now, we were going to spend our time fine tuning it so that we could take it out to market because it’s pretty strong.

 JW: What would you like to add as we close?

 AS: I really see myself as a hostess, as I said.
 I’m a caregiver.
 I like to nurture people and watch them grow.
-I like to nurture, especially young women, to teach them how to deal with confrontation productively, and learning how to do it that is effective as well.
-I spent the last 30 years training one young woman at a time, to dream bigger, push harder, believe in themselves.
-They don’t dream very big so often.
-They have a cap that’s really artificial, just kind of breaking that as early as possible so they can stick their head up and see that there’s more to it.
+I like to nurture, especially young women, to teach them how to deal with confrontation productively, and learning how to do it in a way that is effective as well.
+I have spent the last 30 years training one young woman at a time, to dream bigger, push harder, believe in themselves.
+They don’t dream very big very often.
+It’s frustrating.
+They have a cap that’s really artificial.
+I try to help them break that as early as possible so they can stick their head up and see that there’s more to it.